JoshOn360Hz/EligibilityBypass/README.md

 ⚠️ **Disclaimer:**
 - Modifying system files may violate Apple's Terms of Service and could be illegal in some jurisdictions.
 - This project is intended for educational and research purposes only.
-- No instructions for modifying, deleting, or bypassing system protections are provided here.
-- No files from Apple are distributed or hosted in this repository.

 ---